guitarvydas/bred/doc/recursivematching.md

 Items bracketed by   `“ ... ”` are not parsed recursively and are treated as *verbatim* characters.

-See the Brackets section for a list of recognized brackets
+See the Brackets section for a list of recognized brackets/